 - Phase II trials: The experimental study drug or treatment is given to a larger group of people (100-300) to see if it is effective and to further evaluate its safety.

 - Phase III trials: The experimental study drug or treatment is given to large groups of people (1,000-3,000) to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the experimental drug or treatment to be used safely.
 Subjects participating in Phase III trials are usually assigned to one of three treatment groups:

 - The standard (or currently available) treatment, or

 - A placebo (an inactive medication or treatment)

-Informed consent is the process of learning the key facts about a clinical trial before deciding whether or not to participate.
+Informed consent is the process of learning the key facts about a clinical trial before deciding whether to participate.
 It is also a continuing process throughout the study to provide information for participants.
-To help someone decide whether or not to participate, the research team provides an informed consent document that includes details about the study, such as its purpose, duration, required procedures, and key contacts.
+To help someone decide whether to participate, the research team provides an informed consent document that includes details about the study, such as its purpose, duration, required procedures and key contacts.
 Risks and potential benefits are explained in the informed consent document.
-The participant then decides whether or not to sign the document.
+The participant then decides whether to sign the document.
 Informed consent is not a contract, and the participant may withdraw from the trial at any time.

 Both standard care and clinical trials have risks, side effects and benefits that vary depending on the individual.
 However, rigorous guidelines are in place to protect the well-being and safety of participants.